srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 NoClassDefFoundError=class present in compiletime, but not in runtime

 ## Constructor
-> intialize object, no return type, cannot make constructor final.
+> special type of method, been called while intialize object,
+Note: it has no return type, we cannot make constructor final.

+1. Default Constructor.
+2. Parameterized Constructor

 **super()** must call first line of child class constructor
 **this()** will call current class constructor